-- 1. Follow the steps above to capture the area you want to extract. - 2.
+- 1. Follow steps 1 and 2 on page 76 to capture the area you want to extract. - 2.
 When the Extract Image Region window displays, adjust the size of the saved file by changing the settings in the Width and Height boxes, located in the left area of the window.